-- have Lesch-Nyhan or Kelley-Seegmiller syndrome or another rare inherited deficiency hypoxanthine-guanine phosphoribosyl-transferase (HGPRT).
+- have Lesch-Nyhan syndrome, Kelley-Seegmiller syndrome, or another rare inherited deficiency hypoxanthine-guanine phosphoribosyl-transferase (HGPRT).
 You should not take CellCept if you have one of these disorders.

 - plan to receive any vaccines.
 People taking CellCept should not receive live vaccines.
 Some vaccines may not work as well during treatment with CellCept.

 - are pregnant or plan to become pregnant.
 See “What is the most important information I should know about CellCept?”

 - are breastfeeding or plan to breastfeed.
 It is not known if CellCept passes into breast milk.
 You and your doctor will decide if you will take CellCept or breastfeed.

 Tell your healthcare provider about all of the medicines you take, including prescription and over-the-counter medicines, vitamins and herbal supplements.
 Some medicines may affect the way CellCept works, and CellCept may affect how some medicines work.